Jenny Graham Cycles Around The World In Under 125 Days, Shattering Record

 Looky looky 👀👀 #china is just around the corner (on the grand scheme of things!)
 I've not recognized a road sign name since Moscow which was 3weeks 🔙🔙 that way!!!
 Had a tactical sleep last night before taking on a monster of a climb for breakfast!
 Met these Rockstars at the top heading the other way, they're the first tourers I've seen for weeks!
 We had a very excited hug at the top -I might have held on for too long #awks!
 But it was just sooooooooooooo good to see cyclists 🚴🚴🚴 I've hit #lakebaikal for lunch so all that's left to do is take a RIGHT RIGHT RIGHT and head for #monglia 😍 before coming here my only reference came from the scooter song.... 🤘 SIBERIA THE PLACE TO BE 🤘 and I tell you what, I think he might have been onto something 😉 #wondersoftheworld #beautifulplaces #beautifulpeople #jennygrahamis #eastboundRTW #bikelife #magictimes #fortheloveofbikes @johnhampshirecoaching @apidura

 Graham pedaled through more than a dozen countries, including a stretch through Russia and into Mongolia and China, all while carrying her own gear.
-When she first laid out her route, she estimated the ride would require some 660,000 calories, as she planned to spend 16 hours on the bike to cover 180 miles a day.
+When she first laid out her route, she estimated that the ride would require some 660,000 calories, as she planned to spend 16 hours on the bike to cover 180 miles a day.

-On one of the last long stretches of her journey, Graham rode from Alaska to Nova Scotia, dipping down from Canada to pass through North Dakota and other states.
+On one of the last long stretches of her journey, Graham rode from Alaska to Nova Scotia, dipping down from Canada to pass through North Dakota and other U.S. states.
 She then boarded a plane to Portugal, where she rode from Lisbon to Berlin — a distance of nearly 3,000 km (1,864 miles).

 Watch Jenny Graham's record breaking achievement in our compilation of her journey. #FridayMotivation https://t.co/su1o4ZqjMn @jennygrahamis pic.twitter.com/G7YUul4Zqv— Cycling UK (@WeAreCyclingUK) October 19, 2018

-By reaching Europe, Graham was finally on the final lap.
+By reaching Europe, Graham was finally on the last lap.
 Even fatigue, sleeping in the woods and a fall in France didn't stop her from averaging 22 mph on the roads of Belgium as she sped toward Germany.

 While she fell short of her initial goal of beating the record by 34 days, Graham's achievement has inspired and amazed, with elite athletes and bike commuters alike praising her on social media.